korsveien/til/git/how-to-remove-passwords.md

 ## !IMPORTANT!
-*Before doing anything, make sure everyone has pushed their local branchs, and make a backup of your repo!*
+*Before doing anything, make sure everyone has pushed their local branches, and make a backup of your repo!*

 ## Description